nandanatur/sudokurl/README.md

 Strategy #5: Ditch RL and use backtracking to solve Sudoku Although the puzzle was solved every single time and data was used to train CNN.
 The CNN inference was completely wrong.

+Strategy #6: Combine RL with backtracking to solve Sudoku Backtracking is amazing, it solves Sudoku puzzle every single time.
+It does this because it's able to iterate every possible combination of ( row, col, num ) triplet to find the solution.
+The cost paid with pure backtracking solution is ofcource the number of backtracks.
+The next question then becomes how do you decrease the number of backtracks to converge to the solution faster.
+This is where Reinforcement Learning shines!

+To better understand RL with backtracking quantitatively, I took a puzzle and captured number of backtracks vs various Epsilon values.